Car Accident Injury Common Questions

 There are many parties who might be liable for your injuries, and ultimately it will depend on the facts of your specific case.
 An experienced lawyer will be able to help determine who the best person or people are to seek compensation from.

 If the other driver was driving under the influence or failing to obey the rules of the road, they could potentially be held liable.
-Additionally, a car manufacturer could be held liable if their car malfunctioned, and in some cases, a government entity could even be held liable if the conditions on the road are what causes a crash.
+Additionally, a car manufacturer could be held liable if their car malfunctioned, and in some cases, a government entity could even be held liable if the conditions on the road are what caused a crash.

 Should I Release Medical Records to Another Driver's Insurance Adjuster?